SalvaChiLlo/Multiplayer-TicTacToe-frontend/README.md

 # Multiplayer TicTacToe

-WebApp game developed with Angular - Typescript - Websockets
+WebApp game developed with Angular - Typescript - Websockets - Firebase (Frontend Hosting)

 You can test it here: https://tictactoe-online.tk/